 Our main competitive advantage is that we guarantee a complete discharge of the container without vibration or air injection.
 We offer a great solution to avoid the disadvantages of those two types of systems.
 Our mechanical bin agitator gently agitates within the container or the silo.
 We do not change the density or the characteristic of the product by compacting or fluidizing it.

 We have total control of what is being discharged compared to the other types of discharge systems, which can be inconsistent (eg. erratic discharge, segregation discharge)

 We engineer multi-functional equipment that integrates uniquely designed screw feeder(s) and isolation systems, where other systems are only discharge systems.

-The space requirement is much less for Sodimate’s mechanical bin discharger compared to the other discharge systems.
+The space requirement is much less for Sodimate’s mechanical bin discharger compared to other discharge systems.

 Our systems offer, with the same design, a wide range of discharge rates.
 From the small feed rate of a couple of pounds per minute to the larger rate of several tons per hour, our system is designed to easily accommodate rate variations without significant change in size or expense.

-Our mechanical discharge systems are suitable for most dry chemicals- from low density pellets and powders, plastic pellets, or powdered activated carbon, to high density dry chemicals such as quick lime, soda ash, or cement.
+Our mechanical discharge systems are suitable for most dry chemicals– from low density pellets and powders, plastic pellets, or powdered activated carbon, to high density dry chemicals such as quicklime, soda ash, and cement.

-It is the simplest retrofit/update that can be made to an existing system currently using vibration or air injection with a mechanical silo unloader.
+It is the simplest retrofit/update that can be made to an existing system currently using vibration or air injection.
 And our experienced engineering and installation team makes it an effortless process for your operation team to implement.